Luna-Klatzer/docs_openhiven.py/source/intro/introduction.rst

-    The event system and handling is done over the integrated `Event Handler <https://openhivenpy.readthedocs.io/en/latest/>`_ class, which defaults to the Client itself.
+    The event system and handling is done over the integrated `Event Handler <https://openhivenpy.readthedocs.io/en/latest/>`_ class, which defaults to the used HivenClient itself.
     Async Functions that are tagged with the `@client.event()` decorator will automatically be saved in the EventHandler and then called whenever an Event is triggered.

-    Class methods can also be registered for event listening but it is recommended to use a Class which inherits the HivenClient, making the Event listener directly find the methods when needed without needing the methods to be registered.
+    Class methods can also be registered for event listening, but it is recommended to use a class which inherits the HivenClient, making the Event listener directly find the methods when needed without needing the methods to be registered.

-    Example of a inherited HivenClient:
+    Example of an inherited HivenClient:

     .. code-block:: python